alphasoc/nfr/README.md

 Provide your details to generate an API key and complete setup.
 A valid email address is required to activate the key.
-By performing this request you agree to our Terms of Service and Privacy Policy (https://www.alphasoc.com/terms-of-service).
+By performing this request you agree to our Terms of Service and Privacy Policy (https://www.alphasoc.com/terms-of-service)

 Full name: Joey Bag O'Donuts
 Organization: AlphaSOC
 Email: joey@alphasoc.com

 Success!
-Check your email and click the verification link to activate your API key.
+Check your email and click the verification link to activate your API key
 ```

 ## Monitoring Scope